mmaelicke/scikit-gstat/docs/userguide/kriging.rst

 The `max_points` parameter will set the upper bound of the equation system by using in this case at last the 20 nearest points.
-Adding more will most likely not change the estimation, as more points will recieve small, if not negligible, weights.
+Adding more will most likely not change the estimation, as more points will receive small, if not negligible, weights.
 But it will increase the processing time, as each added point will increase the Kriging equation system dimensionality by one.